Health and Exercise Science (HES)

 207 Motor Learning (.5 course) This course is designed for Health & Physical Education majors, students who wish to complete a minor in coaching and other interested students.
 The course focus is on basic motor principles of motor learning and the relationship to performance.
 Fall and Spring semester.

 209 History and Philosophy of Health, Physical Education, and Sport (1 course) This course is designed to provide an understanding and appreciation of the significant purpose and place of health, physical education, and sport in our educational system, currently and historically.
 Emphasis is placed on the philosophical and sociological heritage of health, physical education, and sport, including basic concepts, problems, and issues of each in the development of our profession.
-The design and implementation of instructional materials will be introduced.
+The design and implementation of instructional materials will be introduced and the course is open to any student interested in learning more about the field of Kinesiology or major/minor programs in the HES department.
 HIPHI, WRITD, Fall semester.

 211 Health Behavior (1 course) This course will explore major concepts and theories related to health behavior.
-Students will investigate the theoretical constructs behind health behavior at the individual and community level, and apply those theories in a variety of health-related situations, including but not exclusive to physical activity, nutrition, sexuality, drug and alcohol behavior, and stress management.
-Students will examine the sociological influences on health behavior, and the ethics related to working at the individual and community level to change policy, social condition, and health behavior.
-SOSCI, Fall semester.
+Students will investigate the theoretical constructs behind health behavior at the individual and community level and apply those theories in a variety of health-related situations, including but not exclusive to physical activity, nutrition, sexuality, drug and alcohol behavior, mental health, and stress management.
+Students will examine the sociological influences on health behavior and the ethics related to working at the individual and community level to change policy, social condition, and health behavior.
+SOSCI, Fall and Spring semesters.

 212 Lifespan Development (1 course) This course is focused on the various changes that take place in humans from conception to death (e.g., physical-motor, language, cognitive, social).
 Aspects of development that are common to persons at all ages across the human life span as well as individual differences in development will be studied.
-Descriptions of human development, developmental theory, research, and the relation between research and theory are emphasized equally in this course and will be covered through the text, activities, discussions, and writing.
-Students majoring in Psychological Sciences should complete the two-course sequence of PSY 234 and PSY 334 rather than enrolling in HES- 212.
+Descriptions of human development, developmental theory, research, and the relation between research and theory are emphasized equally in this course and will be covered through the text, activities, and discussions.
+Students majoring in Psychological Sciences should complete the two-course sequence of PSY 234 and PSY 334 rather than enrolling in HES 212.
 Credit cannot be earned for both HES-212 and PSY-234.
-Spring semester.
+Fall and Spring semesters

 214 Medical Terminology (.25 course) This course is designed to provide an introduction to medical terminology.
 The course covers general anatomy, word roots, prefixes, suffixes, special endings, symbols, plural forms, medical terms and common medical conditions related to all human body systems.
 Emphasis is placed on spelling, definition, usage, and pronunciation.
 Fall and Spring semesters.